October 4, 2024

-Given these steady employment gains we expect GDP growth of 2.2% in the first quarter.
+Given these steady employment gains we expect GDP growth of 2.0% in the third quarter and 2.5% in the fourth quarter.

 Stephen Slifer